cap-alt-delete/visual-argument-2021spring/accessibility-tips.md

 - avoid color combinations that will make color differentiation difficult
     - red/green, green/brown, green/blue, blue/gray, blue/purple, green/gray, green/black
 - use greater contrast and patterns/textures to make differentiation easier
 - you can also opt for a monochromatic color scheme that relies solely on contrast for differentiation
 - symbols/icons can help to clarify things normally shown through color-coding

+**4. Kat Holmes' Inclusive Design Toolkit** - offers a straightforward manual, activities, and expert videos to aid designers in adopting inclusive design practices

+- website: https://katholmesdesign.com/inclusive-toolkit (*Copyright 2018 Kat Holmes Design, LLC*)